-Do not use the ifdown command to temporarily bring down a VM's business (ibiz x) network connection.
+Do not issue the ifdown command from an everRun Enterprise physical machine's host OS to temporarily bring down a VM's business (ibiz x) network connection.
 Doing so will disconnect the physical interface from its bridge and cause the VM to become unreachable over the network.
 Instead, use the ifconfig down command.